 You make things simple when you bring people to understand them*.

-The skill to trigger understanding gives power by answering a deep human need; there is value in making things simple because complexity, like most things we do not understand, appears threatening; and we need simplicity which feels familiar and practical.
+The skill to trigger understanding gives power by answering a deep human need; there is value in making things simple because complexity, like most things we do not understand, appears alien and threatening; we need instead simplicity which feels familiar and practical.

-The one able to translate the confusing into familiar simplicity has therefore power.
+The one able to translate the confusing into something familiar has power among people.

 Why do I claim that complexity is threatening?

-Complication causes uncertainty, insecurity and incompetence.
-Most people, as I found, are lost in complication, hate to decide among many choices and feel exposed when they do not understand.
+Complication, like most things we do not understand, cause uncertainty, insecurity and a sense of incompetence: People, as I found, are lost in complication, hate to decide among many choices and wary to be exposed when they do not understand.

 Simplicity makes one feel in control; "plain" things are seen as elegant, obvious, reality itself; plainness gives a sense of understanding and ability to act.

-In exchange of clarity, familiarity and simpler choices to feel secure, people are willing to delegate part of their judgment and freedom.
+In exchange of clarity, familiarity and simpler choices to feel secure, people are willing to delegate part of their judgement and freedom.

 We trust those who make us understand.
 We seek those who reduce our doubts.
 We entrust them to think for us and to explain how things are, what choices we have and what we should do.
-There is no stronger persuasion than understanding: the map in our mind directs what we think and what we do.
+There is no stronger persuasion than making one understand: the map in our mind directs what we think and what we do.

 This is power indeed!
 And danger!
 When you make things simple you are responsible personally of what you do.